ccamel/awesome-ccamel/README.md

 - [isaacs/node-lru-cache](https://github.com/isaacs/node-lru-cache) - A fast cache that automatically deletes the least recently used items
 - [jitsi/jitsi-meet](https://github.com/jitsi/jitsi-meet) - Jitsi Meet - Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application.
 - [jitsucom/jitsu](https://github.com/jitsucom/jitsu) - Jitsu is an open-source Segment alternative.
 Fully-scriptable data ingestion engine for modern data teams.
 Set-up a real-time data pipeline in minutes, not days
+- [jonmbake/react-terminal-ui](https://github.com/jonmbake/react-terminal-ui) - A terminal react component with support for light and dark modes.
 - [joonhocho/graphql-scalar](https://github.com/joonhocho/graphql-scalar) - Configurable custom GraphQL Scalars (string, number, date, etc) with sanitization / validation / transformation in TypeScript.
 - [jpoehnelt/semantic-release-replace-plugin](https://github.com/jpoehnelt/semantic-release-replace-plugin) - A semantic-release plugin for replacing text in files with the current release version.
 - [jwagner/simplex-noise.js](https://github.com/jwagner/simplex-noise.js) - A fast simplex noise implementation in Javascript / Typescript.